-Go out with friends or family and have fun!
-Tell jokes, play games or go shopping.
-Let loose and enjoy yourself.
+Make the most of technology to talk to your friends or family and have fun virtually!
+Tell jokes and play games; let loose and enjoy yourself.
 Laughter triggers the release of endorphins, the body’s natural feel-good chemicals and has been proven to decrease stress levels.

 Surround yourself with positive people and remove negativity

-If there are negative elements in your life – remove them – surround yourself with positivity.
+Remove the negative elements in your life and surround yourself with positivity.

 Follow a healthy lifestyle – exercise is a great starting point!

-Go for a walk outside, or play some sports with friends.
-Exercise is proven to help tackle stress, it boosts the production of endorphins and will improve your mood, relax your body and give you a hit of self-confidence.
+Make the most of your daily exercise and go for a walk or run outside to get some fresh air.
+Exercise is proven to help tackle stress, as it boosts the production of endorphins and will improve your mood, relax your body and give you a hit of self-confidence.